ruoyuwang-stats/ruoyuwang-stats.github.io/_pages/cv.md

 **Paper under Invited Revision**
  1.	**Wang, R.**, Zhang, H., and Lin X.<sup>*</sup> (2025+), Debiased estimating equation method for versatile and efficient Mendelian randomization using a large number of correlated weak and invalid instruments.
 Revision invited by _Journal of the American Statistical Association: T&M_. arXiv:2408.05386.
  2. Hu, W.<sup>1</sup>, **Wang, R.<sup>1</sup>**, Li, W.<sup>*</sup>, and Miao, W.<sup>*</sup> (2025+), Semiparametric efficient fusion of individual data and summary statistics.
 Revision invited by _Journal of the American Statistical Association: T&M_. arXiv:2210.00200.
  3. **Wang, R.** and Lin X.<sup>*</sup> (2025+), Divide-and-shrink: An efficient and heterogeneity-agnostic approach for transfer estimation using summary statistics.
-Revision invited by Journal of the Royal Statistical Society: Series B.
+Revision invited by _Journal of the Royal Statistical Society: Series B_.
  4. Su, M. and **Wang, R.<sup>*</sup>** (2025+), A moment-assisted approach for improving subsampling-based MLE with large-scale data.
 Revision invited by _Journal of Machine Learning Research_. arXiv:2309.09872.
  5. Su, M. and **Wang, R.<sup>*</sup>** (2025+), Subsampled one-step estimation for fast statistical inference.
 Revision invited by _Scandinavian Journal of Statistics_. arXiv:2407.13446.
  6.	**Wang, R.**, Wang Q.<sup>*</sup>, and Miao, W. (2025+), A maximin optimal approach for sampling designs in two-phase studies.
 Revision invited by _Statistica Sinica_. arXiv:2312.10596.